Skymt/PocoBuilder/README.md

 # PocoBuilder

 PocoBuilder is a utility that can generate dynamic classes at runtime based on a provided interface.
-This is useful when you want your models to share a common set of proerties defined in a core project, but still be agnostic regarding their usage.
+This is useful when you want your models to share a common set of properties defined in a core project, but still be agnostic regarding their usage.

 Consider the following base models: